 Superscoring: Georgia College does utilize superscoring for SAT and ACT.
 Multiple scores of the same administration type can and will be superscored.
 Georgia College will look at multiple test dates that a student has taken and combine the highest scores in each section from across the different test dates to give a "Super Score" that may be higher than any individual score received. *Georgia College DOES NOT combine scores from the ACT and the SAT in a single superscore.

 University System of Georgia test score minimums: Students are considered for admission based on a holistic process that examines their entire portfolio.
 Georgia College's averages are well above the established minimums.
-Meeting the minimums DOES NOT guarantee admission to GC.
+Meeting the minimums DOES NOT guarantee admission to GCSU.
 The minimums are:

 SAT